ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/pure_saturation_curves.md

 ## Saturation curve of water

-Let us take the case of obtaining the boiling point of water at atmospheric pressure using Peng-Robinson.
+Let us take the case of obtaining the boiling point of water at atmospheric pressure using Peng–Robinson.
 This can be obtained using the `saturation_temperature(model,p)` function as shown below:

 ```julia